Skip to:

 • 4 MBA scholarships per year to women, covering 50% of the tuition fees.
 Each year 1 of the scholarships is awarded to a scholar in Dubai.

-• Over the past three years, City has invested close to £500k into the Women in STEM programme.
+• Over the past three years, City St George's has invested close to £500k into the Women in STEM programme.
 In 2022 we welcomed five scholars from India, Pakistan and Sri Lanka studying on the British Council Women in STEM programme.

 Volunteer gardening day with our students in Northampton Square.